|

 “After hearing the king, they went on their way.
 And there it was – the star they had seen in the East!
 It led them until it came and stopped above the place where the Child was.”
 Matthew 2:9

 • The kings were from a foreign land, looking for a foreign King.
 They needed guidance to find Him.
-The star would be the one to light the way in the darkness and lead them to Christ.
+The bright star in the night sky would be the one to light the way in the darkness and lead them to Christ.

 • We live in a dark and hurting world.
 We can be a light to override the darkness.
 When we allow His light to shine through us in our everyday lives, we can guide others to Him.
 What a privilege to be able to lead others to Christ with our words and actions.